andysylvester/federated-bookshelves/use-cases/brainstorm.md

 ![example7-uml](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/andysylvester/federated-bookshelves/master/use-cases/example-uml-booklist-analyzer.iuml)

-Detect booklist change -
+Detect booklist change - Check current copy of a booklist against the stored copy to see if had changed

-Detect booklist addition -
+Detect booklist addition - If the booklist has changed, determine if the change was an addition

-Detect booklist deletion -
+Detect booklist deletion - If the booklist has changed, determine if the change was a deletion

-Create reverse-chronologic list of booklist updates -
+Create reverse-chronologic list of booklist updates - For all changes in booklists being followed, create a reverse-chronologic list of those changes

 ## Booklist Browser

 ![example8-uml](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/andysylvester/federated-bookshelves/master/use-cases/example-uml-booklist-browser.iuml)

-Display book reviews -
+Display book reviews - Display book reviews in the booklist

-View a booklist -
+View a booklist - User can view a selected booklist

-Follow updates to booklists -
+Follow updates to booklists - User can select booklists that should be followed (supports creating list of booklist updates)

-Create list of followed booklists -
+Create list of followed booklists - User can create a list of booklists to follow

-Share list of followed booklists -
+Share list of followed booklists - Provides a URL or other some other location for a list of followed booklists (like an OPML subscription list for RSS)

 # PlantUML Resources